zudello/zudello-knowledge-base/Knowledge Base/data-management/importing-records.md

 Your import file must meet these criteria:

 - Use CSV or TXT format (Excel files must be converted to CSV)
+- When saving the CSV, select the CSV UTF-8 format
 - Include a header row to define columns
 - Use unique column headers for accurate field mapping
 - Format dates as YYYY-MM-DD